 - Providing you with a possibility to browse anonymously.

 If you have ever tried watching Netflix US in Spain, but couldn’t do it because of the geographically restricted policy, a VPN can solve this problem.
-When you have a VPN, you automatically get a free access to all banned or blocked content and websites, which you can’t reach now.
+When you have a VPN, you automatically get free access to all banned or blocked content and websites, which you can’t reach now.
 This makes traveling abroad a lot easier.
-As now you shouldn’t worry that in some country you may not have access to your favorite platforms or streaming channels.
+As of now, you shouldn’t worry that in some country you may not have access to your favorite platforms or streaming channels.
 Especially, this will be useful in countries with a strict Internet censorship policy like China, Cuba, Pakistan, etc. If you have ever been to China, you know how difficult it is for a tourist to survive there without a VPN.
-As China blocks all websites, needed for a comfortable traveling, especially in a non-English speaking country, which is absolutely huge.
+China blocks all websites, needed for comfortable traveling, especially in a non-English speaking country, which is absolutely huge.

 If talking about the Internet providers, some of them may sell the traffic info of their customers to other companies for marketing goals.
 Of course, not all providers do that.
 But how can you be sure that your home traffic is not spied for marketing goals to increase the sales of some companies and services?
 That’s why a VPN is also recommended for home usage.